typicat/typicat.github.io/index.md

 # Post installation configuration OpenBSD
 ![Puffy OpenBSD logo](images/puffy.png)
-### 1. General Information
+### General Information
-General desktop usage with OpenBSD on ThinkPad T450s.
+This is how I setup general desktop usage with OpenBSD on ThinkPad T450s.
 Using -current with weekly sysupgrades unless something is broken.